raphink/Augeas-book/en/02-exploring-augtool/01-chapter2.markdown

 * --backup will save the original file with the extension .augsave and write the new file under the original file name ;
 * --new will save the modified file with a .augnew extension and leave the original file untouched.

-These options actually modify the value of the `/augeas/save` node in the Augeas tree.
-See chapter __FIXME__ for more information.
+These options actually modify the value of the `/augeas/save` node in the Augeas tree^[See chapter 6: *The save node*].

 ## Locating nodes in files